itanev/itanev.github.io/_posts/2014-09-27-building-enterprise-applications-three-base-layers.md

 share: true
 ---

 Layering is one of the most common techniques that software developers use in their work.
 Layering is also very common for other computer fields beside software development, like *Networking* and *Hardware* for example.
-You could find layering examples in almost every field - Economics, Psychology, Medicine, Law and many more fields.
+You could find layering examples in almost every field - Economics, Psychology, Medicine, Law and many more.
-Layering is a way to separate things into smaller and easier to comprehend parts with witch you could work more easily.
+Layering is a way to separate things into smaller and easier to comprehend parts with witch you could work whit more easily.

 ### Layering - Benefits